Deploy Data Source Connector

 Backup and Recoverye.
 Select the

-Backup and Recovery Data Source Connectorimage and click the catalog tile- NOTE: If the image mentioned above is not available, the User may have to accept an invite.
+Backup and Recovery Data Source Connectorimage and click the catalog tile- NOTE: If the image mentioned earlier is not available, the User might have to accept an invite.
 An invite will have been sent to the account admin's email or can be seen in

 https://cloud.ibm.com/notificationsby the admin.